How to Build Your Own ChatGPT or Any LLM

 Determination of response quality:

 The reward model is responsible for evaluating the quality of the responses provided by the LLM.
-To do this, specific criteria and metrics are established to determine how appropriate and accurate the response is in relation to the query or question asked.
+To do this, specific criteria and metrics are established that allow determining how appropriate and accurate the response is in relation to the query or question posed.

 Importance of balance:

-Reinforcement learning from human feedback is an essential stage to refine the natural language model.
+Reinforcement learning from human feedback is an essential stage for perfecting the natural language model.
 Through the application of reinforcement learning techniques and the use of a reward model, the quality and accuracy of the LLM's responses are improved as it receives feedback from humans.

 References: